 Good for: food

-If it’s Saturday, then it must be Hackney’s Broadway Market, at least as far as east London’s fashionably attired food-lovers are concerned.
-Many of the congregate on the market, picking up well-priced fresh fruit and veg, artisan cheeses, rare-breed meat, luscious cakes and indulging in top-notch snacking options from an array of hot food stalls.
+If it’s Saturday, then it must be Hackney’s Broadway Market.
+Well, at least as far as east London’s foodie-fashionistas are concerned.
+Relaunched in 2004, Broadway market is beaut for indulging in top-notch snacking options from an array of hot food stalls.
+Expect to find locals congregating at the market, picking up well-priced fresh fruit and veg, artisan cheeses, rare-breed meat, and luscious cakes.

 Good for: clothes, accessories, souvenirs